A forensic analysis of Zizou’s unreal World Cup 2006 QF display vs Brazil

 During the World Cup, France boss Raymond Domenech said: “I think he’s playing like this precisely because he is retiring.
 He can play with freedom and expression because he knows every game could be his last.”

 Zidane’s back to playground mode now, teaching Brazil how to play the beautiful game with the swagger and outrageousness they used to call their own.
-This would not prove to be Zizou’s final match, but he was determined to enjoy it.
+This would not prove to be Zizou’s final match, but it was his match in every sense.

 By Rob Conlon